-1.1 Space is to be allocated inside each residence for the storage of at least two day's generation of waste and recycling (refer to reference section Waste and Recycling Generation Rates).
+- 1.1 Space is to be allocated inside each residence for the storage of at least two day's generation of waste and recycling (refer to reference section Waste and Recycling Generation Rates). - 1.2 Space (for a kitchen caddy or similar) should be allocated in the kitchen for the separation of food organics or compostable material.